jakedev796/upload-to-zipline/README.md

 2. Click "This Firefox" in the sidebar
 3. Click "Load Temporary Add-on"
 4. Select the `firefox/manifest.json` file
-5. The extension will be installed temporarily
+5. The extension should now be installed

 ### Chrome
 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" in the top right
 3. Click "Load unpacked"
 4. Select the `chrome/` folder
-5. The extension will be installed
+5. The extension should now be installed

 ## Configuration